jeryldev/pyworks.nvim/README.md

 ### Output Display

-Pyworks uses Molten's default popup window behavior for displaying cell outputs:
+Pyworks uses Molten's popup window system for displaying cell outputs with enhanced sizing:

+- **Large floating windows** (40 lines tall, 150 chars wide) accommodate big plots and tables
-- **Cell outputs appear in floating windows** when you hover over executed cells
+- **Auto-opens after execution** - Output appears automatically when you run cells
-- **Images and plots display in the popup** (requires Kitty or Ghostty terminal)
+- **Images and plots display clearly** in the enlarged popup (requires Kitty or Ghostty terminal)
-- **Tables and text output** show in the floating window
+- **Smart border cropping** - Windows fit nicely at screen edges
 - Use `<leader>jo` to manually open output, `<leader>jh` to hide

-> **Note**: Inline virtual text display for outputs is currently not supported due to Molten limitations with image rendering.
+> **Note**: The default configuration is optimized for data visualization.
+You can adjust window sizes in the Molten init function.

 ### Terminal Requirements for Images